(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 May school week lawn traffic and gate path honesty near Oak Park

 When several problems shout at once, use the paper style late May Oak Park yard readiness quiz on this page for a suggested starting lane among services we already list.
+Write guest dates, dog paths, and a short list of dry wedges, then use contact so May visits fix the right problems instead of the loudest weekend guess.
+That honesty is what gate path traffic asks for on cool season turf in Oak Park and River Forest: name the strip, name the sun, and line up water before cosmetic rescue.

 May 4, 2026